humanmade/edgeo/README.md

 - X-Client-Location-Longitude: Approximate longitude
 - X-Client-Location-PostalCode: Approximate postal code
 - X-Client-Location-Region: ISO-3166-2 2-3 letter country subdivision code
-- X-Client-Location-Currency: Currency code
+- X-Client-Location-EU: 1 if country is in in EU or 0 otherwise.

 ## Usage

 After cloning this repo you will need to do the following:

 1. `npm install`
-1. `npm run tsc`
-1. Add your API key to the `package.json` config section
-1. `npm run build-zip`
+1. `npm run deploy`

-You will then have a `lambda.zip` file ready to be uploaded to AWS.
-The file should be ~60kb and can be uploaded through the AWS console.

-When configuring the lambda function use the following settings:

-- Handler: "build/index.handler"
-- Timeout: 5 seconds
-- Memory: 128mb
+Serverless will create the two lambda functions, after which you can log in to the AWS console and get the ARN for the `edgeo-main` function to add to your CloudFront origin under the behaviours tab.

 ## Testing

-Run `npm run test` to check the location headers are added.
+Run `npm run test` to check the location headers are added after the initial deploy.

-## Roadmap

-- Support additional results for ISP, Connection type, anonymous IP